 At Bloomfield Science Museum

-This interactive type of sundial developed in the 16th century, and it is called Analemmatic sundial.
-When you stand on on the date border, your shadow will show the time.
+This interactive type of sundial developed in the 16th century and is called the Analemmatic sundial.
+Your shadow will show the time when you stand on the date border.

 In the reflection of these mirrors, you can see an information stand.
-You can find general information there and the timetable of workshops.
+You can find general information there and the timetable for the workshops.

 Discovering Levers Exhibition

-And this is pulley lift.
+And this is a pulley lift.
 It demonstrates how you can easily lift heavy things using pulleys.
-In the far end, a person stands in the elevator, and you can pull either using the straight rope or use a cord that goes through all the pulleys.
-And while using the straight one, you can barely lift, using the cable that goes through all the pulleys kids can elevate their parents.
+At the far end, a person stands in the elevator, and you can pull either using a straight rope or a cord that goes through all the pulleys.
+And while using the straight one, you can barely lift, kids can elevate their parents using the cable that goes through all the pulleys.

-There were several sugar workshops during this day.
+There were several sugar workshops on that day.
 The duration of each class was about twenty minutes, and the content was pretty impressive.
 The problem was they were continually having technical difficulties.
 First, the microphone did not work.
 Then it barely worked, but the computer did not work.
 But I learned several interesting things.

 Secondly, water with sugar is denser than regular water.
-Thus if you put a regular cola can in the water, it will drown.
-But if you put cola zero, then the can will be floating (there is no sugar in zero.
-Instead there are some sugar replacements).
+Thus if you put a regular coca cola can in the water, it will drown.
+But if you put cola zero, the can will float (there is no sugar in zero; instead, there are some sugar replacements).

-You can all use this method to find out how much sugar there is in a product.
-Our guide put cherry tomatoes into the water, and of course, they drowned.
-But, then he added some sugar to the water and stirred it.
+You can all use this method to determine how much sugar there is in a product.
+Our guide put cherry tomatoes into the water, and they drowned.
+But then he added some sugar to the water and stirred it.
 And repeated this process until around seven tablespoons of sugar were added to the water.
 At this stage, the tomatoes floated.
-Floating means that the amount of sugar in the tomatoes and the water is equal.
+Floating means the amount of sugar in the tomatoes and the water is equal.

-Most of the exhibits in Bloomfield Science Museum are interactive and aimed at kids.
-In the solar airplanes exhibit, for example, there were lights next to the ceiling.
+Most of the Bloomfield Science Museum exhibits are interactive and aimed at kids.
+For example, the solar airplane exhibit had lights next to the ceiling.
 And using one of the three rotatable mirrors, you can reflect the light to the solar panels of planes.
 As light hits the solar panels, the aircraft starts to move.

-If you take a closer look at their faces, then you will see it is the same face.
+Looking closely at their faces, you will see it is the same.

 Are you still reading this?
 I was afraid that I would lose some of the readers after the previous photo 🙂

-I found an entertaining short movie about the bicycle exhibition at the official site.
-And here it is.
+I found an interesting short movie about the bicycle exhibition on the official site.
+And here it is:

-The exhibition is divided into several topics and spread around about a half dozen rooms.
+The exhibition is divided into several topics and spreads around about half a dozen rooms.

-After seeing the oldest bicycles and riding google street views tricycle with two TV and a fan we continued into the innovation area.
+After seeing the oldest bicycles and riding a google street view tricycle with two TV and a fan, we continued into the innovation area.

-China is one of the leaders of bicycle usage.
-In the 70’s over 60% of the population traveled by bicycles.
+China is one of the leaders in bicycle usage.
+In the ’70s, over 60% of the population traveled by bicycle.
 In recent years this number dropped to 12%.
 And the latest trend in China is bicycle sharing.

 This corner was devoted to folding bikes.
-The trend of folding bikes is going to increase in the upcoming years as it improves mobility and allows people to combine trains and other types of public transport with bikes.
+The trend of folding bikes will increase in the upcoming years as it improves mobility and allows people to combine trains and other types of public transport with bikes.

 Have you ever heard about Sandwichbike?
 The concept is somewhat similar to IKEA.
-Here is what they say at the official site:
+Here is what they say on the official site:

 Bikes in Africa

 In Africa, access to bicycles can have a significant impact on humans.
 Thus in recent years, many new projects started to appear.
 One of them is Ghana’s bamboo bicycles.
-They use bamboo as a frame material which is light, sturdy and grown next to the bicycle factories.
+They use bamboo as a frame material, which is light, sturdy, and grown beside the bicycle factories.
 All these reasons categorize bamboo bikes as social projects.
 They are both environmentally sustainable and develop the local industry.

 If we are talking about bamboo, then I should also mention cardboard.
-Later in this exhibition, we saw Izhar Gafni’s, an Israeli mechanical engineer, cardboard bicycle.
+Later in this exhibition, we saw a cardboard bicycle – an invention by Izhar Gafni, an Israeli mechanical engineer.

 In 2012, Izhar Gafni unveiled a prototype bicycle made almost entirely out of cardboard.
 The bike weighs 9.1 kg and is treated to be fireproof and waterproof.
 Reports said that the bike could support riders up to 220 kilograms.
 It has solid rubber tires made from recycled car tires.

-In one of the interviews, I saw they designated the bike to low-income countries with the price tag around 20 USD.
+In one of the interviews, I saw they designated the bike to low-income countries with a price tag of around 20 USD.

-‘lunartic’ by Luke Douglas from the UK is one of the entries in “Seoul cycle design competition 2010”.
+Lunartic by Luke Douglas from the UK is one of the entries in the “Seoul cycle design competition 2010”.